Revisiting and modeling power-law distributions in empirical outage data of power systems: Results

-Figs.~\ref{fig:alltsoen} and \ref{fig:alltsodu} show the probability distributions of outages in generation units and production units from various data sources, measured in terms of unavailable energy and unavailable duration, respectively.
-For the ENTSO-E data, we show results for all generation units and all production units, as well as results for several large control areas, including ``DE\_AMPRION'', ``GB'', and ``FR'' \cite{Note1}.
+Figs.~\ref{fig:alltsoen} and \ref{fig:alltsodu} show the probability distributions of outages in generation units and production units from various data sources as described in Sec.~\ref{sec:2A}, measured in terms of unavailable energy and unavailable duration, respectively.
+In our analysis we considered both deratings of generation units and shutdowns; in the first case, the output capacity of the generator is lower than its nominal value, while in the latter case, we assume the complete loss of power output.
+In both cases, the volume of unavailable energy was determined by multiplying the duration of the outage with the power output considered to be unavailable.
+In real operating conditions, generator outages may present a wider spectrum, as presented in \cite{MURPHY20181360,MURPHY2019113513}, where the authors also highlight that while generator outages are widely considered as individual events, significant correlations can be discovered between the outages.

+For the ENTSO-E data, we show results for all generation units and all production units, as well as results for several large control areas, including ``DE\_AMPRION'', ``GB'', and ``FR'' \cite{Note2}.
 The distributions were obtained by binning the data logarithmically with base 1.08 first and then plotted in a log-log scale.
 These data distributions clearly display power-law tails.
-We employed the fitting method detailed in Sec.~\ref{sec:2} to determine $x_\mathrm{min}$ and the power-law exponent $\tau$/$\tau_t$; also c.f.
-Table \ref{tab:exps}.
-For outages measured by the unavailable energy, $\tau$ ranges from $\sim1.3$ to $\sim2.0$, and for generation/production outages measured in terms of the unavailable duration, $\tau_t$ ranges from $\sim1.8$ to $\sim2.1$.
-In addition to the statistics for generation/production units, Fig.~\ref{fig:alltsodu} also shows the unavailable duration distributions for BPA customer services and BPA transformers, with $\tau_t\simeq 1.83$ and $\tau_t\simeq 1.09$, respectively.
-The observations for energy outage are thus in good agreement with the literature \cite{carreras2000,carreras2004,weron2006,holmgren2006,Weng2006,ROSASCASALS2011805,dobson2007c}.
-What is more, the listed unavailable duration distributions further exemplify the findings for the transmission line restoration duration in Ref.~\cite{kancherla2018}, (there a power-law tail was identified with $\tau_t\simeq 1.84$), however, here for the restoration of outages in generation facilities and in BPA customer services and transformers).
+We employed the fitting method detailed in Sec.~\ref{sec:2B} to determine $x_\mathrm{min}$ and the power-law exponent $\tau_E$ or $\tau_T$; also c.f.~Table \ref{tab:exps} for a summary of exponent values.
+For generation/production outages measured by the unavailable energy, $\tau_E$ ranges from $\sim1.3$ to $\sim2.0$, and for generation/production outages measured in terms of the unavailable duration, $\tau_T$ ranges from $\sim1.8$ to $\sim2.1$.
+In addition to the statistics for generation/production units, Fig.~\ref{fig:alltsodu} also shows the unavailable duration distributions for BPA customer services and BPA transformers, with $\tau_T\simeq 1.83$ and $\tau_T\simeq 1.09$, respectively.
+Although here we only study single outage events, the observations for energy outage are thus comparable with the literature for blackout events \cite{carreras2000,carreras2004,weron2006,holmgren2006,Weng2006,ROSASCASALS2011805,dobson2007c}.
+What is more, the listed outage duration distributions further exemplify the findings for the transmission line restoration duration in Ref.~\cite{kancherla2018} (there a power-law tail was identified with $\tau_T\simeq 1.84$), however, here for the restoration of outages in both generation and transmission facilities; see also the next subsection.